nuraynasib/image_compression_clustering/README.md

-In this exercise, we will implement the K-means algorithm and use it for image compression.
+In this notebook, we will implement the K-means algorithm and use it for image compression.